Life Fitness IC1 Indoor Cycle Review: Sturdy But Outdated!

 - Bottle holders included.

-- Little assembly required.
+- A little assembly and maintenance are required.

 Life Fitness IC1 Bike Cons:

 IC1 Life fitness exercise bike features toe cages.
 They don’t have SPD clips for spin shoes, but they have standard 9/16 threads.
 So, you can easily find the SPD replacements.

 IC1 handlebars can be adjusted only vertically which is why this cycle does not accommodate tall riders.

 If you have been reading this Life Fitness IC1 Indoor bike review, you already know I am not a big fan of friction resistance because it makes noise and wears out.